visdesignlab/CVOWorkshops/_methods/visual-improv.md

 When facilitated effectively, this is a high-energy method that can engage participants --- garnering _interest_ in the workshop.
 It encourages _agency_ as participants express themselves through sketching.
 Importantly, it also prepares participants to think visually, a key part of the _topic_.

 #### Materials
+- markers for drawing
-markers for drawing; butcher paper or poster board
+- butcher paper or poster board